Salmond Surname

 Salmond Last Name Statistics demography

-The religious devotion of those holding the Salmond last name is principally Presbyterian (100%) in Ireland.
+The religious adherence of those bearing the surname is predominantly Presbyterian (100%) in Ireland.

-In The United States those holding the Salmond surname are 1.74% more likely to be registered with the Democratic Party than The US average, with 51.49% registered with the political party.
+In The United States Salmond are 1.74% more likely to be registered Democrats than The US average, with 51.49% being registered to vote for the party.

 The amount Salmond earn in different countries varies greatly.
 In South Africa they earn 43.22% more than the national average, earning R 340,356 per year; in United States they earn 9.44% less than the national average, earning $39,075 USD per year and in Canada they earn 3.99% less than the national average, earning $47,701 CAD per year.